HM-ITSW/L3D/README.md

 **Datasets:**

-The datasets generated from ns-3 for different configurations have been uploaded to [Google Drive](https://drive.google.com/drive/folders/1zZRRkLt9LYwmP-urwu8MsooVHQ-o3MjB?usp=sharing).
-Please download them and place them in the `simulation_results` folder to run the simulations.
+The NS-3 generated datasets used in the paper for evaluation have been uploaded to [Google Drive](https://drive.google.com/drive/folders/1zZRRkLt9LYwmP-urwu8MsooVHQ-o3MjB?usp=sharing) for your convenience.
+Each simulation models a 5-hour period.
+You can download them and place them in the simulation_results folder to run the simulations.
+Alternatively, feel free to generate the results for any configuration you desire.

 **Repository structure:**
 ```